 VW, BMW, Mercedes reportedly backed group that tested fumes on humans, monkeys

-Following allegations that German carmakers gassed caged monkeys to prove their diesel engines were clean, reports have emerged claiming the same foreign auto companies tested on humans, too.
+Following allegations that German carmakers gassed caged monkeys to prove that their diesel engines were clean, reports have emerged claiming that the same companies tested on humans, too.

 Humans were exposed to the fumes during an experiment in 2013, German broadcaster Deutsche Welle reported Monday.
-The tests were reportedly backed by a now-defunct organization which was funded by Volkswagen AG, Daimler AG (Mercedes-Benz) and BMW.
+The tests were reportedly backed by European Research Group in Environment and Health in the Transport Sector (EUGT), a now-defunct organization which was funded by Volkswagen AG, Daimler AG (Mercedes-Benz) and BMW.

 VW, BMW AND MERCEDES TESTED DIRTY DIESELS ON MONKEYS CAGED IN GAS CHAMBERS